Cov-ComSec/Cov-ComSec.github.io/posts/2022_race_conditions/index.md

 ![We can buy and sell](images/ss15.png)

-There actually isn't any vulnerability in the *source code* of this web application, the vulnerability lies in the implementation.
-The web application is a multi threaded, using shared resource, without any locking (or similar) methods for the shared resource.
+The vulnerability in this application only presents itself due to the fact that it is mutli-threaded.
+Had it been single threaded, we would have no race condition.
+This multi threaded application uses a shared resource without any locking (or similar) mechanisms for the shared resource.
 Let's have a look at the `sell` function.

 ```py
     @db.connection_context()